This is a great summer salad! It has your typical Greek salad flavors but with a slight twist due to the feta vinaigrette!

 Turn off heat and let sit for 5 minutes.

 Dice the tomatoes and put into a colander to drain the tomato liquid.
 Rotate the colander around to help drain the liquid.

 Put the diced cucumber onto a paper towel and lightly sprinkle with salt and let rest for about 10 minutes to release excess water.
 Remove the water with a paper towel.

 Put the tomato and cucumber in a covered bowl then put in the refrigerator for an hour or so then drain any liquid that has formed.

 Fluff the quinoa with a fork and try to break up any clumps.

 Mix the onion and oregano into the quinoa and feta crumbles.

 * It is best the day it’s made.

-Quinoa is a super food that is extremely nutrient rich and it is a complete protein source and high in fiber, which helps digestion heart heath.
+Quinoa is a super food that is extremely nutrient rich and it is a complete protein source and high in fiber, which helps digestion heart health.
 It contains more antioxidants, vitamins and nutrients than any other grain.
-Unlike most grains quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
+Unlike most grains, quinoa has a significant amount of gamma-tocopherol of the vitamin E family, which helps some inflammatory issues.
 It is a good source of magnesium (helps metabolism, cardiovascular, and blood vessel function, which is helpful for migraine headaches).
 Quinoa contains the antioxidant flavonoids quercetin and kaempferol even more than in cranberries.
 It is helpful in regulation of blood sugar and also reduces your chances of developing type 2 diabetes.